LinkedInLearning/ai-model-compression-techniques-building-cheaper-faster-and-greener-ai-4010087/README.md

-# COURSENAME
+# AI Model Compression Techniques: Building Cheaper, Faster, and Greener AI
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `AI Model Compression Techniques: Building Cheaper, Faster, and Greener AI`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]